raspberrypilearning/stress-ball/en/step_8.md

 --- task ---

-Scroll down until you see the 'Neon Tunnel' backdrop and then click on it.
+Type in 'neon' or scroll down until you see the 'Neon Tunnel' backdrop and then click on it.
 The backdrops are in alphabetical order.

 ![screenshot](images/balls-neon-backdrop.png)